No AI permissions given, ever.

 “That’s why we have a watch,” Joan replied.
 “And with the police and highway patrol out there, we will be okay.”

-“That would be the ambulance,” Joan said.
+“That would be the ambulance,” Joan announced.
 “Trey, go inform our diabetic patient, and I’ll go get the compound fracture.”